The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

 (Suggested by Thomas Jefferson, in 1792; also known as the Method of Greatest Divisors, the Modified Lower Quota Method, the Method of d'Hondt, or the Hagenbach-Bischoff Method.
 Used for the United State Congress until 1840).

-Jefferson's Method was the first of many divisor methods.
+Historically, Jefferson's Method was the first of many divisor methods.
 Jefferson's method tentatively assigns each state $\lfloor Q_s \rfloor$ representatives, where $Q_s = p_s/D$, and then adjusts the divisor $D$ as necessary, always rounding down the quotients calculated using the modified divisor, until the total number of representatives assigned is exactly $R$.

-Jefferson publicly argued that the fractional remainders of the $Q_s$ were simply ``unprovided for'' by the Constitution, so should be dropped.\footnote{Perhaps more likely, he privately surmised that the method would tend to favor large states like Virginia.}
+Jefferson publicly argued that the fractional remainders of the $Q_s$ were simply ``unprovided for'' by the Constitution, so should be dropped.\footnote{It is unclear whether this argument was entirely sincere.
+Perhaps more likely, he privately surmised that the method would tend to favor large states like Virginia.}

 This pure Jeffersonian strategy does not ensure that each state receive at least one representative, so the last representatives assigned as $D$ is decreased from a large initial value would have to be shifted to the states without representatives.
 (More generally, enough seats can be shifted to ensure that each state receives any consistent prescribed lower bound $\lambda_s$, and no state exceeds its upper bound $u_s$).